8/31/2025

 1 (28 oz.) can meat (see my list of brands)

-6 (15 oz.) cans of various vegetables, drained (my hubby found various cans of veggies in our pantry - peas, corn, carrots, potatoes, green beans and black beans)
+6 (15 oz.) cans of various low-sodium vegetables, drained (my hubby found various cans of veggies in our pantry - beets, black beans, carrots, corn, green beans, hominy, peas, potatoes, etc. )

 2 tablespoons beef gelatin